Interested in an all expense paid trip to Washington, D.C.?

 Tell me more

 Your local electric cooperative pays all expenses for your trip and the Minnesota Rural Electric Association (MREA) coordinates the events.
-Participants will join more than 1,700 students from 43 states for an unforgettable week in our nation’s capitol.
+Participants will join over 1,900 students from 44 states for an unforgettable week in our nation’s capitol.

 How do I apply?

-Congressman Tim Walz, Minnesota Congressional District 1: “The Rural Electric Youth Tour is a great avenue for youth to get involved both in the energy production and consumption of their community and in energy policy at a national level.
+Governor Tim Walz: “The Rural Electric Youth Tour is a great avenue for youth to get involved both in the energy production and consumption of their community and in energy policy at a national level.
 It was a pleasure to meet with the students from southern Minnesota and to hear their thoughts on the renewable energy sources that will come to fruition during their lifetimes.
 I’m inspired by this future generation of leaders and I hope to see more students in Washington as part of future Rural Electric Youth Tours.”

-Congratulations to Sarah Crippes, a sponsored youth tour delegate from Dakota Electric Association located in Farmington, Minn.
-Sarah was selected for the National Youth Leadership Council (YLC) while attending youth tour in June of 2016.
-Each year representatives of the cooperatives communities’ brightest youth gather in Washington, D.C. for the annual YLC.
+Congratulations to Ethan Price, a sponsored youth tour delegate from Redwood Electric Cooperative located in Clements, Minn.
+Ethan was selected for the National Youth Leadership Council (YLC) while attending youth tour in June of 2019.
+Each year representatives of the cooperatives communities’ brightest youth gather in Washington, D.C. for the annual Youth Leadership Council Conference.
 While attending the NRECA youth tour in Washington, D.C., each youth is chosen by his or her state delegation.
 The purpose of the YLC conference is to build leadership skills and public speaking skills and to enhance the delegates’ knowledge of the energy industry and cooperative form of business.
 The YLC selects a national spokesperson to address the NRECA annual meeting membership and the Youth Tour delegates at Youth Day the following year.